In addition to staying active and following your treatment plan, carb counting may be a powerful tool for managing your diabetes.

 If your BG stays steady or goes down, pat yourself on the back!
 Make a note of that meal and add it to your regular rotation.
 Soon, you’ll have a list of meals that you know work, and you won’t have to be so meticulous about counting.

 If the math and record-keeping scare you, there are other ways to manage your carb intake.

 For the plate method, divide your plate in half and then divide one half in half.
 You’ll end up with one large section and two smaller sections.

 Fill the large section with non-starchy vegetables like salad greens, tomatoes, peppers, mushrooms, and cauliflower.

 Fill one of the smaller sections with lean protein like chicken breast, fish, or edamame.
 Note that most plant-based proteins also contain carbs.

 Fill the other smaller section with starchy foods like brown rice, butternut squash, or sweet potato.
 Remember to pick foods that have lots of fiber.

 Different colored foods contain different types of nutrients, so you want a wide variety.
+For example:

 Successfully managing your diabetes means keeping your carb intake in check.
-Come up with a daily target, count your carbs, then see if that target works for you.
+Come up with a daily target, count your carbs, and then see if that target works for you.

 Don’t be afraid to tweak until you get it right!